 Products covered: Needak folding rebounders, Needak Non-folding rebounders, and Needak Stabilizing bars.
 These products are for use in health and exercise by people age 13 and older.
 Needak rebounders are not tramplines or mini-trampolines (athletic/gymnastic devices) or toys and may not be used by children 12 or younger unless directly supervised by an adult.
 Additionally, Needak rebounders are produced in an ISO certified facility and comply with ISO manufacturing standards.

 Completed Litigation: None

 In addition, new legislation entitled the Consumer Product Safety Improvement Act (CPSIA) adds additional protections for lead content (up to 600 ppm) and certain phthalates (up to 1000 ppm) for children’s products.
-This legislation took effect February 10, 2009 and all certification requirements must be met by February 10, 2010.
+This legislation took effect February 10, 2009 and all certification requirements have been met.
 Since Needak rebounders are not toys nor sold for unsupervised play by children, they do not fall under any of the categories of childrens products found in the legislation.
 Additionally, it is the interpretation of the Commissioner of CPSC that metals, fabrics, or other components that do not routinely contain lead are not included in the regulations.
 If Needak were compelled to comply with this legislation, only the coatings used to color the steel frame and stabilizing bar would fall under this regulation.
 Needak is not required to provide any disclosure at this time.